haukurhafsteins/esp32sampler/README.md

     I2S0.clkm_conf.clkm_div_a = 1;
     I2S0.sample_rate_conf.rx_bck_div_num = 2;

+### Max nr samples
 You can sample around 2200 samples max.
 Could probably go higher with some memory adjustments.

+### Number of channels
+Currently 8 channels are sampled but only 6 are shown.
+Channel 1 and 2 are of no use as they pins are not available.
+This also needs to be changed for the SYSCON_SARADC_SAR1_PATT_TAB1_REG and SYSCON_SARADC_SAR1_PATT_TAB2_REG registers.

 ## How to Use esp32sampler
 See Example Output below.